 Looking for more pumpkin treats?
 How about my:

-Easy Romanian Sweet Potato & Pumpkin Bars, Fall's finest dessert.
-Melt-in your-mouth homemade pastry, a delicious pumpkin and sweet potato filling with a vanilla touch, you gotta try this recipe!
-A nice dessert for Thanksgiving.
+Easy Romanian Sweet Potato & Pumpkin Squares, Fall's finest and most beloved dessert.
+Melt-in-your-mouth homemade shortcrust pastry, delicious pumpkin and sweet potato filing with a vanilla touch, this is one recipe you gotta try for Thanksgiving.
+It's not quite the classic pumpkin pie you are used to, but it's absolutely delicious, and so easy to make.

 - 1 medium pumpkin (3 cups pumpkin puree)